How To Build A Dog First Aid Kit At Home

 Yes, although we always hope no accidents will happen, it is always better to be safe than sorry.
 A dog can suffer an injury, a sting, or ingest a poison at any time.
 It is essential to know how to deal with the situation quickly.

 We recommend having some supplies available at home, with you, and in the car.
-They can be incredibly useful in helping your dog feel more comfortable as well as having a positive impact on their long term recovery.
+They can be incredibly useful in helping your dog feel more comfortable before reaching a medical professional as well as having a positive impact on their long term recovery.

 Most people have the main supplies already in their own first aid kit or medicine cabinet, but it is always a good to keep an extra supply specifically for your dog.